 In the meantime, which airline has the best business class to Australia?
 Let’s take a look at the options:

-The national carrier of Australia, Qantas is an obvious choice when flying from London to Australia.
+The national carrier of Australia, Qantas is an obvious choice for the best business class to Australia from London.
 The VIP service starts the moment you leave the door with a complimentary Chauffeur Drive service and dedicated business check-in.

 Once you’ve checked in you’ll be able to bypass all the security lines with Express Path Immigration and premium boarding lane.